JSP-Premiere-Pro-Panel-Extensions/jsp.vimeoReviewNotes/README.md

 ### No undo functionality

 Markers generated using the panel extension cannot be removed using the traditional undo function.
+To remove markers, use Premiere's built in `Clear Selected Marker` or `Clear Markers`.

 ### No focal point information